Sinterklaas – A lesson in Dutch traditions

 Time for a lesson in Dutch tradition.
 Let us talk about Sinterklaas.

-December is around the corner and for the Dutch that is quite a busy month.
-Of course there is Christmas at the end -that we stretch a little by adding 2nd Christmas day (official) and just for the hell of it we add a 3rd (unofficial).
+December is just around the corner and for the Dutch that is quite a busy month.
+Of course there is Christmas at the end – that we stretch a little by adding a 2nd Christmas day (official) and just for the hell of it we add a 3rd Christmas day (unofficial).

 But before all of this takes place, we all look forward to December 5th.
 That is when we celebrate “Sinterklaas Avond”(Sinterklaas evening).
 Children are made to believe that an old man sails to The Netherlands in his “Pakjes boot” (boat full of gifts), and when they were nice for a year, they will get presents for good behavior.
 If they were naughty, Sinterklaas will take them back to Spain when he leaves again the week after December 5th.
 As a kid, that was so scary, but I must say, it sounds quite appealing to me now.

-From this point on, when Sinterklaas takes his 1st step on Dutch soil again, there will be no sleeping until December 5th.
+From this point on, when Sinterklaas takes his 1st step on Dutch soil again, there will be no sleeping for the kids until December 5th.
 The thought of him coming to your home will keep you awake.
-Chances increase when you put your shoe in from of the heater, fire place or cat door, along with a nice drawing you made him, some pepernoten and a carrot for his horse Americo.
+Chances increase for a gift when you put your shoe in front of the heater, chimney, fire place or cat door, along with a nice drawing you made him, some pepernoten and a carrot for his horse Americo.
 (Did I mention he has a horse?
 He rides it while goes from rooftop to rooftop, seriously!
 I’m not making this up people!)

-When you have been nice, and you are lucky enough he came to your house, you’ll get a small present and maybe a chocolate letter (Or, when I was young, we would get chocolate cigarettes -again, not making this up…).
+When you have been nice, and you are lucky enough he came to your house, you’ll get a small present and maybe a chocolate letter (Or, when I was young, we would get chocolate cigarettes -again, not making this up…) in the days leading up to December 5th.
 But the real anxiety comes when December 5th is near.
-On this day, right before you have to go to bed, and are sad Sinterklaas forgot all about you, a big stash of gifts appear in the shower, livingroom, toilet, closet, on the doorstep, just minutes after you left any participatory place, or in the shed where your mum made you check if you locked your bike.
+On this day, right before you have to go to bed, and are sad Sinterklaas forgot all about you, a big stash of gifts appear in the shower or livingroom or toilet or closet, or on the doorstep, just minutes after you left any participatory place.
+Or in the shed where your mum made you check if you locked your bike.
 This is until you reach 6 or 7 years old, that is when your parents, a class mate or sibling tells you that Sinterklaas is not real, and you get your 1st sense of that life can be cruel.

-After this, you and your family will draw names and buy presents for the one that is on your ticket.
-This is the grownup style.
-To just wrap them is a little dull, so what most people do (just like I do every year with my friends) is make a “surprise”.
+When you and your family and friends are adults but still want to celebrate this joyfull event, there is still an option to join in the fun.
+You and your family will draw names and buy presents for the one that is on your ticket.
+This is the grownup style of celebrating Sinterklaas.
+To just wrap them is a little dull, so what most people do is make a “surprise”.
 You make something outof a box, or paper marche and hide the gifts in there.
 Policy is that this goes along with a rhime.
 A very creative process all together!